 Christine Sorensen graduated from the UBC School of Nursing in 1989 and spent her first day of work on the picket line at Royal Inland Hospital where she worked in obstetrics/gynecology.
-She began working as a public health nurse in Clearwater in 1990, and was involved in the community nursing strike of 1993.
+She began working as a public health nurse in Clearwater in 1990 and was involved in the community nursing strike of 1993.

-Christine became a steward in 2005, and served as steward coordinator for Kamloops community nurses.
-She also served as regional professional responsibility advocate before being elected chair of BCNU’s Thompson North Okanagan region in 2010.
-She was elected vice president of the union in 2012, 2014 and 2017, and later served as acting president before being appointed president in 2018.
+Christine became a steward in 2005 and served as steward coordinator for Kamloops community nurses.
+She also served as regional professional responsibility advocate before being elected BCNU Thompson North Okanagan regional council member in 2010.
+She was elected vice-president of the union in 2012, 2014 and 2017, and later served as acting president before being appointed president in 2018.
 She received her ICD.D designation from the Institute for Corporate Directors in 2019.

-Christine says her involvement in BCNU is motivated by her desire to advocate for patients and families needing a voice in the health care system, and for members' rights within the collective agreement.
+Christine says her involvement in BCNU is motivated by her desire to advocate for patients and families needing a voice in the health-care system, and for members' rights within the collective agreement.

 If you are NOT receiving updates, news, and events emailed to you, log in to the BCNU Member Portal and update your information.